 - Clubhouses must remain closed - Pro shops may reopen for retail purposes.
 Social distancing, ventilation and other safety measures must be considered.
 All customers and staff who are likely to come into contact with the public must wear a face covering.
 There are some exemptions to wearing face coverings including children under the age of 11 and those with certain disabilities.
 Clubs should refer to government guidance to ensure compliance - It is illegal for gatherings of more than six people to take place either indoor or outdoor, except for limited exceptions - Clubs/facilities have a legal obligation to collect details of all members and visitors.
 These details must be stored, in compliance with GDPR, for 21 days - Clubs/facilities must also display an official NHS QR Code poster so that visitors can 'check-in' as an alternative to providing their contact details.
 Click here for more detail and to create a QR Code - Locker/changing rooms are permitted to reopen, including shower areas.
-Social distancing measures should be in place throughout these facilities. - Toilets and wash-hand basins in locker rooms may remain in use - Face coverings must be worn by staff, golfers and visitors in all public indoor areas of the club/facility, such as an indoor reception area (if applicable), and toilets.
+Social distancing measures should be in place throughout these facilities, but you should encourage participants to avoid or minimise use where possible (for example, by arriving ready to play and showering at home) and to minimise the time they spend in the changing area - Toilets and wash-hand basins in locker rooms may remain in use - Face coverings must be worn by staff, golfers and visitors in all public indoor areas of the club/facility, such as an indoor reception area (if applicable), and toilets.
 There are some exemptions to wearing face coverings including children under the age of 11 and those with certain disabilities.
-Clubs should refer to government guidance to ensure compliance - Clubs/facilities to communicate in advance with golfers to advise on social distancing requirements that are being applied on arrival at the club/facility
+Clubs should refer to government guidance to ensure compliance

-- Clubs/facilities to have procedures in place to ensure social distancing requirements in the area of the reception area (if applicable) or starter's building in advance of golfers teeing off - Hiring of equipment is a decision for club/facility managers.
+- Clubs/facilities to communicate in advance with golfers to advise on social distancing requirements that are being applied on arrival at the club/facility - Clubs/facilities to have procedures in place to ensure social distancing requirements in the area of the reception area (if applicable) or starter's building in advance of golfers teeing off - Hiring of equipment is a decision for club/facility managers.
 Where they are hired, individuals can use trollies.
 These should not be shared.
 Two members of the same household may share buggies, but otherwise they should be used by individuals only.
-Facilities should follow sensible precautions and clean equipment after every use - Clubs/facilities to have procedures in place for the practice putting green, for example giving priority of use to the players in the next group due to tee off - Outdoor social and hospitality areas may reopen (rule of six applies) and food and drink, including alcohol, may be served
+Facilities should follow sensible precautions and clean equipment after every use - Clubs/facilities to have procedures in place for the practice putting green, for example giving priority of use to the players in the next group due to tee off